62nd Infantry Division (Wehrmacht): 1941

-Anti-Partisan Warfare in the rear area of Army Group South, October–December 1941

 The rear area of Army Group South was not yet of elevated operational importance (the focus on the southern sector would increase as the focus of the Wehrmacht's operation was shifted towards the Caucasus in 1942 and 1943), but there were incidents of attacks by partisan groups against German supply lines.
 Although the Ukrainian people at large were initially either indifferent towards or even enthusiastic about the end of Soviet rule and the arrival of German forces, small groups of Red Army troops, communist functionaries, and NKVD-trained auxiliaries remained to deal damage against critical points that were of importance to the German war effort.
 Until October, overall activity by partisans was low and major singular acts of German military reprisals against local civilian populations were rare.
 With the German capture of Kiev in late September, the partisan activity in northern and eastern Ukraine saw an uptick and posed an increased threat to the ever-growing rear area that Army Group South had to control.
 Three infantry divisions were pulled away from frontline duty to assist rearguard actions, among them the 62nd Infantry Division.
 The division had little prior experience in anti-partisan warfare before being assigned its task (although it had received and confirmed the Barbarossa decree).
 Initially, no immediate major actions were undertaken against civilians even when the division was faced by direct attacks by partisan units.